EDUC 750 Survey of Educational Research

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create 1 thread in response to the provided prompt, one for each discussion.
-Each thread must be 400–600 words and demonstrate course-related knowledge supported with peer-reviewed sources and biblical integration.
-In addition to the thread, the candidate is required to reply to the threads of at least 2 classmates supporting reply with peer-reviewed sources and biblical integration.
+Each thread must be 400–600 words and demonstrate course-related knowledge supported with at least 1 peer-reviewed source and 1 biblical citation in current APA format.
+In addition to the thread, the candidate is required to reply to the threads of at least 2 classmates, supporting the replies with at least 1 peer-reviewed source and 1 biblical citation in current APA format.
 Each reply must be 200–300 words.
 (CLO: E, F)

 The candidate will complete parts of the Research Design Project (RDP) throughout the term.
 There are 6 components in the project.
-There are 3 pre-matrix tables where candidates will identify research articles for the different research methods.
-The information from the 3 tables will be used to develop 3 matrices.
-Each matrix will have a formal narrative explanatory section (CLO: A, B, C, D, E, F).
+There are 3 pre-matrices where the candidate will identify research articles for the different research methods.
+The information from the 3 pre-matrices will be used to develop 3 matrices.
+Each matrix will have a formal narrative explanatory section.

 Quizzes (3)

 The candidate will complete 3 quizzes during the course.
-Each quiz will cover the Learn material for the assigned modules.
-Each quiz will be open-book/open-notes and contain multiple-choice and/or true/false questions.
+Each quiz will cover the Learn material for the assigned module.
+Each quiz will be open-book/open-notes, contain multiple-choice and/or true/false questions, allow 1 attempt, and will not be timed.
 (CLO: A, B, C, D)

 Have questions about this course or a program?